New Hampshire voters will choose a number of local political leaders, from county officers to state reps, on Nov. 3.

 Every Friday leading up to the election on Weekly N.H.
 News Roundup, we talk about one of these down-ballot offices, from what powers they hold, to how they impact your daily life.

-What does the register of deeds do?
+What does the county commissioner do?